'Non-piracy' incident reported in Gulf of Oman | DW | 03.08.2021

 Reuters news agency reported Refinitiv, a global fintech and infrastructure firm, said the chemical tanker the Golden Brilliant has issued its status as "not under command" off the coast of Fujairah.

-The AP reports three additional ships, all oil tankers, sent out the same "not under command" signal in the area at the same time.
+The AP reports a second ship, an asphalt carrier called Kamdhenu, sent out the same "not under command" signal in the area.

 These alerts usually mean a vessel has lost power and cannot steer.
 Circumstances remain unclear.